toledompm/devops-culture/config_management/git.md

 ## Code Review Process
 Code review is a code review practice that is widely used and important that can bring many benefits to the product and the team developing it.
-When you are chosen to review the code, follow the steps:
+Those chosen to review the code, follow the steps:
 * Understand the purpose of the PR and see if the changes meet its objective;
 * Be objective when commenting a part of the code;
 * When suggesting an alternative to improve the problem, present references so that it is understood by everyone;